Mikopet/homeworks/README.md

 So after all three working versions, need to create metrics for them, like execute time, and data amount.

 With the most efficient solution I will make a new log format and bind back to the benchmark to see, it has any improvement in the metrics or ain't.

+### 2) Version #1: The requested OOP approach
+I decided to go with this first.
+This is because I don't know how many time I will had in the next week: so the business value first, and after that I can refactor or something.